-To avoid overpaying on a new Infiniti Q60, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Infiniti Q60, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Featuring two doors, the 2017 Infiniti Q60 is a coupe that's designed for thrilling rides.
 The 2.0t base trim comes with a starting price of just under $39,000.
 The remaining 2.0t models are all priced at just above $40,000.
 Delivering even better performance, the 3.0t editions cost well over $40,000.
 To get the Sport or Red Sport models, buyers should be prepared to dish out more than $50,000 at the dealership.

 Capable of producing 208 horsepower and 258 pound-feet of torque, the 2.0 L turbocharged engine propels the Infiniti Q60 trims that come with the 2.0t label.
 Rated at 300 hp and 295 lb-ft of torque, the 3.0 L V6 engine powers the 3.0t models.
 The Red Sport editions run on the 3.0 L V6 engine that yields 400 hp 350 lb-ft of torque.
 Both of these powerful six-cylinder engines come with twin turbochargers.